braidn/Knowledge-Repo/ReactJsFramework.md

 * Between updates, React diffs the deltas and updates only the required elements
   * pretty much sums up why it is so awesome.

+###Fetching Data

+* Most of the time fetching will be done with third party XHR libs (Fetch/Axios/Superagent)
+* Most common place to write this code is in the `componentDidMount` function.

 ###With Rails

 * So far it seems like everyone is using the react rails gem